Accounting Conservation Framework

 Identity 4.1 (Leverage Decomposition)

-For an entity with assets $A$, liabilities $L$, parent equity $E^P$, and non-controlling interest $N$, the following identity holds by algebraic manipulation: $$ \frac{A}{E^P} - \frac{L}{E^P} = 1 + \frac{N}{E^P} \tag{4.1} $$
+For an entity with assets $A$, liabilities $L$, parent equity $E^P$, and non-controlling interest $N$, the following identity holds: $$ \frac{A}{E^P} - \frac{L}{E^P} = 1 + \frac{N}{E^P} \tag{4.1} $$

 Assumptions: $E^P \neq 0$